gRoussac/casper-deployer/README.md

 ## Folders at root directory is as follow :

-- casper-sdk: contains the Casper Rust SDK in two versions, web and nodejs
+- casper-rust-wasm-sdk: contains the Casper Rust SDK in two versions, web and nodejs
 - docker: contains Docker files
 - wasm: contains client wasm files
 - www: contains the Web application files